New People's Army: Ideologies regarding armed struggle

-Promotion of LGBT rights
+Policies on LGBTQ+ members

 The NPA has explicitly allowed the recruitment of sexual and gender minorities.
-Many queer Filipinos join the NPA due to the lack of LGBT rights in the Philippines, and they believe that queer liberation can only be achieved through a communist revolution.
-The CPP has recognized "the right to form samesex relationships and changing one's gender" since 1992.
-Kaira Zoe Alburo writes that gay NPA recruits challenge the concept of a hegemonic, "heterosexualized" masculinity in the army in that by enlisting, they create a "new man" who exists outside of the heterosexual ideal of a "real man patterned on being strong, aggressive, and skilled in the art of war".
+Many queer Filipinos join the NPA due to the lack of LGBT rights in the Philippines, believing that queer liberation can only be achieved through a communist revolution.
+The CPP has recognized "the right to form same-sex relationships and changing one's gender" since 1992.

 Same-gender marriage is permitted by the NPA.
 In 1998, the CPP released the document On Proletarian Relationship of the Sexes, which outlined how romantic relationships and marriages should work under the army.
-The document also covered same-gender relationships, and with its implementation, the queer rights of sexual and gender minorities in the army became more recognized.
 In 2005, the NPA conducted the first recorded gay marriage in the history of the Philippines.

-The former Filipino president Duterte mocked the NPA's acceptance of LGBT members, erroneously claiming that '40 percent' of NPA members are gay.
-Duterte also claimed that NPA guerrillas once attempted to sexually seduce his son.
-NPA co-founder Jose Maria Sison confirmed that the NPA openly accepted LGBT people and called Duterte's claims "unbelievable".

 International relations

-The Philippine Army had apprehended Eduardo Quitoriano in 1994, who was a NPA liaison officer to the Japanese Red Army and involved in a money laundering case in Switzerland.
+From 1979, the Soviet Union (USSR) provided political and financial assistance to the NPA before the USSR provided military assistance from 1984.
+It was reported that Vietnam was seeking to assist the NPA from 1984 to 1985.

 It is reported that the NPA had supported the Naxalites (of India) during the Naxalite–Maoist insurgency by providing training and technical support.

 The CPP-NPA received large-scale support, in the form of arms, $7 million and logistical support, from the Gaddafi government in Libya according to a US Secretary of State.

 Legal status

 Under the Anti-Subversion Act of 1957

-At the time of its inception, Government of the Philippines automatically outlawed the NPA (along with the CPP) through the Anti-Subversion Act of 1957 which had branded the Partido Komunista ng Pilipinas-1930 (PKP) and the Hukbalahap as an "organized conspiracy".
+At the time of its inception, the Government of the Philippines automatically outlawed the NPA (along with the CPP) through the Anti-Subversion Act of 1957, which had branded the Partido Komunista ng Pilipinas-1930 (PKP) and the Hukbalahap as an "organized conspiracy".
 As splinter groups which had roots to the PKP, the ban extended to the CPP-NPA.

-Repeal of the Anti-Subversion Act of 1957
+Repeal of the Anti-Subversion Act

 The Anti-Subversion Act of 1957 was repealed by President Fidel Ramos in October 1992, decriminalizing membership in the NPA and CPP.